Western States Dwarf Car Association

 C. No electronic (i.e. computer) traction devices.
 No electronic or manual devices will be adjustable by the driver during a race.
 Any such devices shall be mounted outside the driverís compartment.
 Any such devices must be on the approved list from rule 7K.

-A. DIRT: Must have at least two (2) brakes controlling 2 wheels.
+1. DIRT: Must have at least two (2) brakes controlling 2 wheels.**4 wheel brakes are recommended

 A. All inside suspension mounts must be shrouded from drive compartment.
 No sharp edges or protruding objects which could endanger driver, shall be inside drivers compartment.
 All cut and free standing edges must be folded, molded or filed smooth (i.e. window and door edges).